Yomguy25/MA412_project/README.md

 - **Hybrid Notebook**: Performs its metrics tests on the `val` dataset.
 - **Model_TFIDF Notebook**: Conducts its metrics tests on the test split of the `train` dataset.
 - **Rule_Prediction.ipynb**: Executes its metrics tests directly on the `train` dataset.
-- **Evaluation.py**: This script is a directly executable Python file that tests metrics for the best-performing model from `model_tfidf.ipynb`.
-It imports the `model3_tfidf.pkl` file obtained in the notebook.

 ---